Here’s the thing about income tax filing- it’s time-consuming, you don’t really want to do it, but it needs to be done.

 - Long term loss can only be offset against long-term gains during the same period

-Online tax filing platforms like Scripbox provide you downloadable capital gains statement for your mutual fund investments.
+Online investment platforms like Scripbox provide you downloadable capital gains statement for your mutual fund investments.
 If you don’t have such a functionality, check with your investment broker/platform for the manual generation of the statement.

 #8: Principal and interest payment certificate from loan provider- You’ll need the actual amount you paid towards your home loan principal and interest to claim tax deductions under Section 80C and section 24 respectively.